alessandro-zomparelli/tissue/README.md

 Tissue is already shipped with both Blender 2.79b and Blender 2.80.
 However both versions can be updated manually, for more updated features and more stability.

-### Blender 2.83.2
+### Blender 2.83.5

-Tissue v0.3.45 for Blender 2.83.2 (latest stable release): https://github.com/alessandro-zomparelli/tissue/releases/tag/v0-3-45
+Tissue v0.3.46 for Blender 2.83.5 (latest stable release) and Blender 2.90 beta: https://github.com/alessandro-zomparelli/tissue/releases/tag/v0-3-46

 Development branch (usually the most updated version): https://github.com/alessandro-zomparelli/tissue/tree/b280-dev